 When looking to buy a used car, you've probably heard both cautionary tales and happy endings depending on who you talk to.
 Buying a used car through a dealership or from a private seller can be a daunting experience, especially if the vendor you go to isn't trustworthy.
 While each scenario comes with its own pros and cons, here are some facts relating to each type of vehicle sale that will help you narrow down the option you are the most comfortable with.

-Leading off the pro-dealership category, is the fact that the consumer does not have to worry about being sold a damaged vehicle.
-Since there are rules in place to prevent this action – car dealers are required by law to only sell vehicles that meet a set of quality standards.
-This is not the case for vehicles that are sold privately, however.
+Assurance of Quality: With dealership sales, the consumer does not have to worry about being sold a damaged vehicle.
+Since there are rules in place to prevent this action, car dealers are required by law to only sell vehicles that meet a set of quality standards.
+It is not the case for vehicles that are sold privately, however.